BradFabian/mongoscraper-1/README.md

 ### Model

 In my Model I have the Article, Index and Note files.
 These files all create the structure for my data logic and rules for my project.

+### View

+In my View I broken it into a main page that pulls the images and css styling from a public file.